20 Best Things to Do in Japan

 Mount Fiji Arakurayama Sengen Park

-Mount Fiji, Arakurayama Sengen Park
+Mount Fuji, Arakurayama Sengen Park

 Mount Fuji is a UNESCO World Heritage Site and has an almost perfectly symmetrical peak, standing over 3700 meters above the sea level.